 How Do You Calculate Overtime with Multiple Pay Rates in New Jersey?

-Consider an employee working two roles during the same week—15 hours as a cashier earning $16.00 per hour, and 32 hours as a stock associate at $18.00 per hour, totaling 47 hours for the week.
+Consider an employee who works 15 hours as a cashier earning $16.00 per hour, and 32 hours as a stock associate at $18.00 per hour, totaling 47 hours for the week.
+Overtime pay for such an employee can be calculated as follows:

-Since the employee worked 7 hours of overtime (47 – 40), they are entitled to a half-time premium on top of their regular earnings for those hours:
+Since the employee worked 7 hours of overtime (47 – 40), they are entitled to earn overtime at 0.5 times their regular rate of pay for these additional hours:

 Additional Considerations for New Jersey Overtime